Ahmad Salim: South Asian Research and Resource Centre

 SARRC contains a wealth of information on minorities, development, gender, security and violence which have been focal to the evolution of history and society of the region.
 The SARRC has acquired and preserved information including fact-sheets, unpublished material, manuscripts, policy papers and official reports of various Commissions and Committees.
 Almost all of the important newspapers, periodicals, books, reports and documents published during the last two centuries are preserved under one roof.

 Death

 Salim died on 11 December 2023, at the age of 78.
+He was buried in Lahore, Pakistan at the Miani Sahib Graveyard with a large number of friends and admirers attending the funeral.
+He was reportedly suffering from a chronic liver disease and had to go through a liver implant.
+Later years of his life were spent in Islamabad.